-We can even assume that each $k$-cell only contains a finite (or even constant) number of $i$-cells with respect to $k$, $0\le i < k$.
-This means that, if $k$ is a fixed number, then number of sub-cells of the $k$-cell will be bounded with respect to $k$.
+We can assume that each $k$-cell only contains a finite or constant number of $i$-cells with respect to $k$, $0\le i < k$.
+This means that if $k$ is a fixed number, then the number of sub-cells of the $k$-cell will be bounded by a function with respect to $k$.